 The 2021 recipient of the Abelson Prize is Anthony S. Fauci, a distinguished physician and immunologist who has made extraordinary contributions to science and medicine, and whose service to prevent, diagnose, and treat infectious diseases has helped shape research and public policy.

-The 2020 recipient of the Abelson Prize was Chad A. Mirkin, a distinguished chemist who has made exceptional contributions to science and whose discoveries in nanoscience have spanned research, innovation, entrepreneurship, education, public understanding, national service and public policy.
+Chad A. Mirkin, who was recognized for exceptional contributions to science and whose discoveries in nanoscience have spanned research, innovation, entrepreneurship, education, public understanding, national service and public policy.

 Cato T. Laurencin, who was honored for his global leadership in biomedical technology innovation, public service in shaping United States technology policy and invaluable mentorship to a generation of minority scientists.